luxonis/depthai-hardware/docs/source/pages/BW1098OAK.rst

 OAK-D PCBA
 **********

-In the past we also sold OAK-D PCBA, which is essentailly an OAK-D without an enclosure and instead has a heatsink.
+In the past we also sold OAK-D PCBA, which is essentially an OAK-D without an enclosure and instead has a heatsink.
 This could still be useful for some applications where size/weight is really critical (eg. drones), and PCBA also exposes some additional connectors.